B3nto4Lunch/Ederick-s-2022-2023-APCSP-Blog/_posts/2022-11-16-Variables.md

 </div>

 A variable is a way of storing information in a computer program.
 Think of a variable like a container and the name of the variable as the label on the container which shows us what is inside.
-Variables are used in coding and programming to help coders understand, remember, and use the information in the program.
+Variables are used in coding and programming to help coders understand, remember, and use the information in the program...